-In 2021, Shooting Australia will be replacing its existing ‘Aiming4Gold’ (A4G) Squad with a new National Squad structure comprised of three levels including:
+In 2021, Shooting Australia replaced its existing ‘Aiming4Gold’ (A4G) Squad with a new National Squad structure comprised of three levels including:

 - High Performance Squad – Current world-class athletes who have demonstrated their ability to regularly make finals and win medals in ISSF competitions in recent years.
 These athletes continue to demonstrate their commitment to high performance training/preparation on and off the range;

 - Performance Squad – Athletes who are regularly achieving selection to National Teams and whose international performances indicate that they are ‘on track’ to making finals and win medals in ISSF competitions.
 These athletes are also demonstrating a commitment to high performance training/preparation on and off the range; and

 - Pathways Squad – Athletes who are considered capable of achieving National Team selection based largely on their performances in domestic competition (i.e. junior or senior) and demonstrated commitment to becoming a high performance athlete.

 The introduction of this tiered National Squad structure will enhance the high-performance program by allowing:

 - A clear delineation of athletes at different stages of development thus allowing for appropriate support and resourcing.